12 min read

 A lot of couples struggle to talk about their sex lives, especially when there are issues present.
 This isn’t strange – most of us weren’t taught how to talk about intimacy.
 However, it’s an important skill to learn as couples who talk about sex often have better sex (and more of it).
 A sex therapist can help you both become better at communicating about sex, as well as treat any sexual problems either you and/or your partner have.

-Depending on your preference you can also search for a sex therapist who offers online workshops, courses, or interactive programs.
+Depending on your preference you may search for a sex therapist who offers online workshops, courses, or interactive programs.
 For people who travel a lot for work or don’t want to see a sex therapist face-to-face, this last option may be the most comfortable and convenient for you.

 At the end of the day it’s important to note that while sex therapy may vary in length – if the solution is going to be sustainable, you’re looking at spending at least 3 months in order to see change and maintain it.